greenkeytech/gkt-util/README.md

 ## Contributing

-In lieu of a formal styleguide, take care to maintain the existing coding style.
+**Release**

+Devs will pull the latest version that is Released via github.
+To update a version, submit a PR that gets approved into a branch.
+Then, go to the github repository website, click on `release` link between the `branches` and `contribtors`, click `Draft a new release`, release the branch your PR was submitted to.

+We code using `airBnB` styleguide.
+Point your linters there.
 Again, test-driven development is encouraged - write your tests, then the function.

 ## Release History